Anteru/liara/docs/source/templates.rst

 Templates are defined using a template definition, which must contain at least two fields:

 * ``backend`` chose the template engine, the default is ``jinja2``.
 * ``paths`` provides a dictionary containing key-value pairs.
-The key must be a :any:`url-patterns`, the value the template file that should get applied for this pattern.
+The key must be an :doc:`URL pattern <url-patterns>`, the value the template file that should get applied for this pattern.

 A very basic template could be defined as following: